WUMR (FM): 2006-2010: Rhythmic AC

 Although ratings were rebounding, rumors began to swirl in July 2006, that a format change was imminent, as Clear Channel wanted to give a Philadelphia clearance for its syndicated morning show Wake Up with Whoopi with Whoopi Goldberg.
-On August 8, the airstaff was dismissed; two days later at noon, WJJZ's midday host and program director Michael Tozzi bid farewell to 13 years of smooth jazz, and after playing "She's Gone" by Hall & Oates, WJJZ flipped to rhythmic adult contemporary, branded as "Philly's 106.1".
+On August 8, the airstaff was dismissed; two days later at noon, WJJZ's midday host and program director Michael Tozzi bid farewell to 13 years of smooth jazz with a sign-off message and messages from several smooth jazz artists.
+After playing "She's Gone" by Hall & Oates, WJJZ flipped to rhythmic adult contemporary, branded as "Philly's 106.1".
 The first song played was "Let's Get It Started" by The Black Eyed Peas.
 For the first month, the station was completely automated and the staff was voice-tracked.

 Although the station kept its WJJZ call sign for a month after the flip, it eventually changed its call sign to WISX.
-Not too long after, WISX changed its branding to "My 106.1"; however, in November 2006, WJJZ returned to the FM dial when Greater Media placed it on 97.5, with most of the same personalities also returning; this incarnation lasted until September 2008.
+Not too long after, WISX changed its branding to "My 106.1".
+In November 2006, WJJZ returned to the FM dial when Greater Media placed it on 97.5, with most of the same personalities also returning; this incarnation lasted until September 2008.

 WISX was gaining ground in the AC market in Philadelphia, and at one point ranked #1 during the work day in Women 25-54 (Arbitron).
 The audience largely consisted of hard-to-reach working women.
 Although its musical direction had a ventured toward hot AC for a time, WISX started to concentrate once again on the rhythmic AC fare.